 Q-Free has launched a traffic management platform, Kinetic Mobility, which it says will foster cooperation between agencies.

 The company believes it will help to unify local, intercity and regional traffic operations in a single platform, using live updates and linking mobility operations which have traditionally been in silos.

 The first module to be released will be Kinetic Signals, with additional modules expected each quarter during 2021.

-Kinetic Signals builds on Q-Free’s Intelight MAXVIEW advanced traffic management system (ATMS), with the new release incorporating operational features such as a comprehensive intersection editor and enhanced database management.
+Kinetic Signals builds on Q-Free’s MAXVIEW atms advanced traffic management system, with the new release incorporating operational features such as a comprehensive intersection editor and enhanced database management.

 The Kinetic platform has a single, user-configurable interface for all aspects of ITS, including signals, events, signs, video, ramps and analytics.

 The idea is that it will replace standalone solutions with a single dashboard which includes third-party devices and applications, and can run on the cloud or an agency’s server via traditional licensing or software as a service (SaaS).

 “It’s a new philosophy,” claims Tom Stiles, Q-Free executive vice president of ATMS solutions.